Surfshark VPN vs Ivacy VPN Comparison 2020

 Surfshark and Ivacy are both prominent names in the marketplace of VPNs.
 Where the former represents a new breed of VPNs, the latter has been in the industry for some time.

 Are you trying to determine the better choice between the two?
-If so, then you are at the right place.
-Check out this in-depth Surfshark vs. Ivacy comparison analysis.
+If so, then you are in the right place.
+Check out this in-depth Surfshark vs Ivacy comparison analysis.

 Pricing and Discounts

 |12 Months||$5.99||12 Months||$3.33|

 If you go for the monthly plan, both Surfshark and Ivacy will set you back by $11.95.
 For the yearly plan, where Surfshark is available for $5.99.mo., Ivacy only charges $3.33/mo.